 State minimum insurance requirements in California

-In California, the state minimum coverage requirement is liability with limits of:
+In California, the state minimum coverage requirement is liability insurance, with limits of:

 Bodily Injury $15,000 per person

 Property Damage $5,000 per accident